What are the Benefits and Risks of Screening

 - Epi proColon is a blood test ordered by your healthcare provider

-- Your blood may be drawn at your healthcare provider’s office or a blood collection center
+- Your blood may be drawn at a laboratory’s blood collection center

 - No changes in diet or medicine are needed before your blood draw